grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Develop Gregory character more, especially since he dies.
 Show some ties that brought that particular crew together
 * [ ] have the junior crew call hemi 'boss'
 * [ ] refer to Bastian, Gregory, and Owen as the 'deck crew'
+* [ ] There is never a reason to describe the race of a non-white character if you didn't have a reason to describe the race of a white character
+	* Sometimes you do need to describe the CULTURAL background of characters (regardless of race)
+	* Sometimes the point of the cultural background is that the character has rejected it.
+	* Or if there's a default cultural background to the scenes of the book (there always is, it HAS to be -- you can't remove cultural background from your head)
+		* Then maybe for certain characters they are all about rejecting that default cultural background (punk rock)
 * [ ] make sure any compass bearing degrees references are oriented to the globe, not relative to the boat
 	* Also see B's note on using bearings earlier
 * [ ] make consistent whether numbers are written out or not